 The penalties for driving with a suspended license are significant.

 Many Floridians with suspended licenses choose to drive out of necessity without realizing the repercussions they could be facing.
-The following are penalties under the Florida Statutes for driving with a suspended license:

 As you can see, even a first conviction for driving on a suspended license can result in two months in jail and a significant fine.
 It is also important to remember that the penalties listed above are not the only consequences of a misdemeanor or felony conviction.
 After a conviction, you will need to disclose your record in many circumstances.
 You may be ineligible for certain jobs, lines of credit, and other opportunities.

 Defenses for Charges Related to Driving on a Suspended License in Florida